momsdish-corp/public-devspace/REF.md

 **Parameters:**
 - `$FILE_PATH` - absolute path of the file to wait for
 - `$POD_NAME` - name of the pod to print logs for
-- `$CONTAINER` - Name of the container to print logs for.
-If "all", it will print logs for all containers.
+- `$CONTAINER` - name of the container to print logs for
 - `$TIMEOUT` - (optional) (default: 60) timeout in seconds
 - `$REF_COMMAND` - (optional) Name of the referring command.
 This will be printed in the logs.